The process of underwater welding defies logic. Can you imagine electricity flowing through water and leaving the welder unscathed?

 Diving helmet

-Many use the same helmet they would go during regular commercial diving with one addition.
-The welding screen attached to the mask front is for protecting the eyes.
-Some welding screens flip down or up like a hood and come in different shades.
+Welders often use the same helmet for regular diving but with an additional welding screen attached to the front for eye protection.
+These screens can flip down or up and are available in different shades.

-This type of helmet follows similar principles to the open circuit but recycles the diver’s exhaled gas and gets it back to the system at the same pressure.
+2. Reclaim - This helmet works on the same principles as the open circuit but recycles the diver's exhaled gas and returns it to the system at the same pressure.

-Outfitted with simplistic designs, the helmet is characterized by large transparent visors for greater visibility.
-Due to its simplicity, the diver takes it apart and puts it together with the help of a wrench and screwdriver.
-It is employed for shallow water and hazardous materials.
+3. Free-Flow - This is a simple helmet with large transparent visors for better visibility.
+The diver can take it apart and put it back together using a wrench and screwdriver.
+It is used for shallow water and hazardous materials.

 Accessories of underwater welding